 SIMMER the milk in a medium saucepan over medium heat until it just begins to bubble on the edges.
 Stir often so it doesn’t scorch on bottom of pan.

-DISSOLVE cornstarch in water; stir into milk in small cup or bowl.
+DISSOLVE the cornstarch in the water in a small cup or bowl.
 Add to the warm milk in the saucepan.
 Stir continuously until sauce is simmering and slightly thickened.
 Remove from heat.

 SERVE topped with bacon, if desired.